andersfischernielsen/Munchkin-Short-Rules/RULES.md

 ## Playing

 ### Starting the Game
-- If you have any cards in your hand that are either race or class cards, play them immediately, and gain their abilities.
+- If you have any cards in your hand that are either race or class cards, play them immediately and gain their abilities.
-- If you have any item cards and want to equip them, you can also do so now.
+- If you have any item cards and want to equip them you can also do so now.
 - Roll the dice.
 Decide whether the player with the lowest or highest number starts.

 ### Kick Open the Door